 This blog post will discuss the different types of kitchen spotlights available and how they can improve your kitchen lighting.
+There are three main types of kitchen lighting: task lighting, ambient (general) lighting, and accent lighting.
+Task lighting focuses on work areas, ambient or general lighting provides the foundational illumination for the majority of the room, and accent lighting highlights specific features.
+General lighting, also known as ambient lighting, can include fixtures like pendants and ceiling lamps that evenly light up the entire space.
 We will also provide tips on choosing the right kitchen spotlight for your home.

 The kitchen is the busiest room in most houses.
 It’s where we cook, eat, entertain and often work.
 This means that good lighting is essential.
 Unfortunately, many kitchens suffer from poor lighting design.